GAD-DIMNT-CPTEC/GSIBerror/docs/en/install.md

 ## Repository

-In the project repository, there is a file called `environment.yml` that can be used to create an Anaconda Python environment with all te libraries and packages needed for the use of the `GSIBerror` package.
+In the project repository, there is a file called `environment.yml` that can be used to create an Anaconda Python environment with all the libraries and packages needed for the use of the `GSIBerror` package.

-To create an Python environment for the use of the `GSIBerror` package, download the last release and issue the following command:
+To create an Python environment for the `GSIBerror` package, download the latest release and execute the following command:

 ```bash linenums="1"
 conda env create -f environment.yml